Do you know how your medications work? Athletes and beta blockers

 World Anti-Doping Agency (WADA) listing

 Beta blockers are included in the World Anti-Doping Agency (WADA) listing of medications or other substances banned for use by athletes during competition, in specific sports and under certain conditions.
 You and your treating doctor need to be aware of WADA restrictions if you choose to use medications on the prohibited list.
-Refer to the 2016 Prohibited List, available for download from the WADA website.
+Refer to the 2025 Prohibited List (first published 12 September 2024, effective from 1 January 2025), available for download from the WADA website.